 We will expand on some of the main Ashitaba health benefits in our future posts.

-A number of online sources sell different products containing Ashitaba powder and dry leaves.
+A number of online sources sell different products containing Ashitaba plant powder (leaves) and dry leaves.
 Korean or Japanese food stores such as H-Mart may carry Ashitaba tea or powder mixes.

 Of course, Amazon has a few products: